Jason of Star Command: Season 2

 James Doohan left the series at the end of the first season to join the rest of the original Star Trek cast in Star Trek: The Motion Picture.
 He was replaced by John Russell, who played the blue-skinned "by the book" Commander Stone.
 Originally, Jonathan Harris was to have reprised his role as Commander Gampu from Space Academy, but according to the DVD booklet, he "had a falling out" with Filmation, thus the creation of Doohan's character.

-The asteroid prop used for Space Academy was re-used for Jason of Star Command, where Star Command was stated to be "in a secret section of Space Academy".
+The asteroid prop used for Space Academy was reused for Jason of Star Command, where Star Command was stated to be "in a secret section of Space Academy".
 Other than the appearance of the robot Peepo and the appearance of a Seeker shuttle piloted by Lt.
 Matt Prentiss (John Berwick), no references were made to the characters or situations in Space Academy.

-After the first run episodes that were shown on CBS during the fall lineup on CBS Saturday Morning, Jason of Star Command was replaced by Shazam! in January 1980.
-Jason of Star Command moved to Sunday morning at 8:30am ET for a year and two months, before returning to Saturday at 1:00pm ET, right before 30 Minutes.
+After the first-run episodes that were shown on CBS during the fall lineup on CBS Saturday Morning, Jason of Star Command was replaced by Shazam! in January 1980.
+Jason of Star Command moved to Sunday morning at 8:30 am ET for a year and two months, before returning to Saturday at 1:00 pm ET, right before 30 Minutes.

 Episodes

-Season One
+Season 1

-15-minute segments from Tarzan and the Super 7:
+The 15-minute segments from Tarzan and the Super 7: